Body Structure of Women: Complete Guide to Frame Size and Proportions

 Why is torso-to-leg ratio important in fashion?

-Body shape classification based on measurement ratios.
-Styling recommendations are general guidance.Learn about our methodology
+Body frame classification based on anthropometric measurement standards.
+Styling recommendations are general guidance for educational purposes.Learn about our methodology

 Get Weekly Style Tips